jotavare/ft_printf/README.md

 At 42 School, it is expected that almost every project is written in accordance with the Norm, which is the coding standard of the school.

 ```
-- No for, do...while, switch, case, goto, ternary operators and variable lenght arrays are allowed
+- No for, do...while, switch, case, goto, ternary operators and variable-length arrays are allowed
-- Each function must be maximum 25 lines, not counting the function's own curly brackets
+- Each function must be a maximum of 25 lines, not counting the function's curly brackets
 - Each line must be at most 80 columns wide, comments included
 - A function can take 4 named parameters maximum
 - No assigns and declarations in the same line (unless static)